 Abigail will be a tremendous success in graduate school.
 Her communications skills will serve her well.
 Abigail's writing skills speak for themselves, paired with an incredibly strong work ethic.
 Any time she had a specific question about an assignment, she emailed me directly and replied to my instructions promptly.
 This exemplified one of the highest levels of accountability I've ever seen throughout my 12 years as a professor.

 I hope you'll consider Abigail to be a suitable candidate for your degree program.
 She's as prepared for graduate-level work as any student can be.
 You will, most certainly, enjoy working with her.
 Please feel free to contact me if you have any further questions.

 As long as you follow this standard format, your sincerity will shine through and, hopefully, catch the eye of the person in charge.
 With a strong reference letter, you can help someone expand to new heights.
-If your candidate is about to face a tough round of interviews, consider sharing these Smart Questions to Ask In an Interview to help them knock it out of the park.
+For even more helpful suggestions, review these tips for writing a good recommendation.